ASK-ME-ABOUT-LOOM/purgeomatic/README.md

 ### Protected items

 If you like, you can protect items from deletion.
 Create a file called `protected` and put the TMDB or TVDB IDs you never want to delete in it, one per line.
-When you invoke the script, volume mount the protected file into `/app/protected` and that specific media item will be ignored, even in dry run mode.
+When you invoke the script, volume mount the protected file into `/app/protected` and any specific media IDs found in the file will be ignored, even in dry run mode.

 Example command: